-- Tender Offer: In this strategy, after the refusal from the management for the initial offer proposed to them by the acquirer company, the acquirer company tries to acquire the shares in the market at a premium to have the control of the voting power amounting to 50% or more of the total voting power.
-Doing so, the acquirer company can manipulate and force the management of the target company to approve of the approval.
+- Tender Offer: In this strategy, after the refusal from the management for the initial offer proposed to them by the acquirer company, the acquirer company tries to acquire the shares in the market at a premium to have control of the voting power amounting to 50% or more of the total voting power.
+In doing so, the acquirer company can manipulate and force the management of the target company to approve the approval.

 Difference between Hostile Takeovers and Friendly Takeovers

-In the traditional way of the takeover, the acquirer company make their offer to the top management of the target company and based on the offer, if the management like the offer they accept it and the further process of acquiring or taking over the company begins.
-This traditional way of takeover is termed as Friendly takeovers.
-Whereas in the case of Hostile Takeover, the management of the target company initially rejects the offer provided by the acquirer company as they don’t want to change the ownership of the business company.
+In the traditional way of the takeover, the acquirer company makes their offer to the top management of the target company, and based on the offer, if the management like the offer they accept it, and the further process of acquiring or taking over the company begins.
+This traditional way of takeover is termed Friendly takeovers.
+Whereas in the case of a Hostile Takeover, the management of the target company initially rejects the offer provided by the acquirer company as they don’t want to change the ownership of the business company.

-In case of a friendly takeover, the process is simple and less time consuming as the initial offer of the acquirer company gets accepted by the target company and further process of merger could be started.
-Whereas in case of the hostile takeover, the process is more time consuming as in both the target strategy and the proxy vote strategy, the process takes more time for just getting on board with the merger decision from the management of the target company.
+In the case of a friendly takeover, the process is simple and less time-consuming as the initial offer of the acquirer company gets accepted by the target company and a further process of merger could be started.
+Whereas in the case of the hostile takeover, the process is more time-consuming as in both the target strategy and the proxy vote strategy, the process takes more time just to get on board with the merger decision from the management of the target company.

 Advantages and Disadvantages